-A dose of Oblivion, a snapped spine and a decapitation, that’s the deadest Shadow yet.
+A dose of laser, a snapped spine and a decapitation, that’s four, where's five?

 I hear a heavy series of thuds from the kitchen, Janah and Mani walk out, “Mani plugged him as he came down the steps, big brute, I felt his energy going for my mind.
 He seemed puzzled that nothing was getting through, at least for a second, then he was bouncing down the stairs.”

 Mani pokes the head with her foot, “Not on us, appears Nikko gave him a rather deep scratch.”

 When there’s a headless corpse, chances are good Nishiko had a hand in it.
 Wasn’t even a katana, but it was a deadly sharp eight inch blade and lightening quick hands.